All-National TV: History

-In late 2009, ONT was expected to be given the rights to select Belarus entry for the Eurovision Song Contest 2010 after a decision of president Alexander Lukashenko.

-On August 1, 2009, ONT got the rights to host the 2010 national selection.
+In 2009, by a decision of President Lukashenko, ONT was expected to be given the rights to select the Belarus entry for the Eurovision Song Contest 2010, after seeing Belarus fail to qualify for the previous year's final and divisions within the BTRC's team.
+On July 31, 2009, ONT got the rights to host the 2010 national selection.
+The information for the Belarus Song Contest, which ONT planned to hold, was removed from the channel's website in September, as it was not an EBU member.
+Membership to the EBU was only considered from December, which was after the application deadline; this was subsequently rejected.

-On October 9, 2013, ONT launched a second channel broadcasting exclusively to the internet, ONT.BY, airing ONT's original productions.
+On October 9, 2013, ONT launched a second channel, ONT.BY, which would broadcast ONT's original productions exclusively to the internet.

-On March 21, 2016, ONT became one of the first major Belarusian channels to switch to widescreen.
+On March 21, 2016, ONT became one of the first major Belarusian channels to switch to a widescreen format.
 Igor Lutsky resigned in 2017; on December 18, a new look and logo were introduced, along with a revamped news studio.
-Beginning in 2020, the channel started reducing the number of Channel One relays in its schedule.
+The channel began broadcasting in high definition on November 1, 2018.
+Beginning in 2020, the channel started reducing the number of Channel One relays on its schedule.

+Its primary YouTube channel, along with that of the Belarusian Telegraph Agency and STV were terminated, ostensibly without an announcement by platform owner Google on April 3, 2026.

 Programming

-ONT relays most of Channel One's shows, such as Vremya, Pole Chudes, Smak, and Zhdi Menya (Wait For Me) among others, as well as having a significant amount of local productions like the nightly news bulletin Nashe Novosti (Our News), which airs directly after Vremya, morning talk-show Nashe Utro (Our Morning), a local version of Chto?
+ONT broadcasts some of Channel One's shows, such as Vremya, Vecherniye Novosti, Pole Chudes and Pust' Govoryat, among others, as well as having a significant amount of local productions such as the nightly news bulletin Nashi Novosti (Our News), which airs directly, as of 2026, after Vremya (Wednesdays and Thursdays) or Vecherniye Novosti (Mondays, Tuesdays and Fridays), morning talk-show Nashe Utro (Our Morning), a local version of Chto?
 Gde?
 Kogda?, among others.

-When Channel One shows are broadcast, a dual logo, consisting of Channel One's logo on top of ONT's is used.
+When Channel One shows are broadcast, ONT's on-screen bug is displayed to the right of Channel One's.

 Criticism

 ONT adheres to pro-government political views.
 In news programs and documentary projects, the policies pursued by President Alexander Lukashenko are strongly endorsed.
-Broadcast interviews with opposition figures were kept to a minimum, and after the 2020 presidential elections, they ceased to take place altogether; In addition, during this period, propaganda sections appeared on the channel (for example, "It Will Be Supplemented", "Anti-Fake") in which the opposition was discredited, and the current interview "Markov.
-Nothing Personal" is now dedicated exclusively to people who publicly approve of the activities of the Belarusian authorities.
+Broadcast interviews with opposition figures were kept to a minimum, and after the 2020 presidential elections, they ceased altogether.
+In addition, during this period, propaganda sections appeared on the channel (for example, "It Will Be Supplemented", "Anti-Fake") in which the opposition was discredited, and the current interview program Markov.
+Nothing Personal is now dedicated exclusively to people who publicly approve of the activities of the Belarusian authorities.